Multiple casualties reported in shooting in downtown Louisville | Law-Order

 Multiple casualties reported in shooting in downtown Louisville

-A person shot multiple people on Monday in downtown Louisville, Kentucky, near the Slugger Field baseball stadium, the city's police department said on Twitter.
-The department said there were multiple casualties and warned people to stay away from the area, saying in its statement there was "an active aggressor."
+A shooting on Monday in downtown Louisville, Kentucky, near Slugger Field, resulted in multiple casualties, the city's police department said on Twitter.
+"We are confirming reports of an active aggressor in the 300 block of East Main.
+Please stay out of the area," it said.
 The FBI said its agents have responded to the scene.

-CNN reported that six people were shot, but it was unclear whether they were wounded or had been killed.
-Police activity was seen near a bank in the downtown area of the city of 625,000 people.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)